spiffe/spiffe/standards/WIT-SVID.md

 ## Appendix D. Comparing the X509-SVID and WIT-SVID

 This appendix explores the differences between the X509-SVID and WIT-SVID from a structural and presentational point of view.
-For a more in-depth exploration of the types of SVIDs and guidance on selecting between them, see the [Best Practices: SVID Type Comparison document][TODO].
+For a more in-depth exploration of the types of SVIDs and guidance on selecting between them, see the [Best Practices: SVID Type Comparison document][8].

 Whilst at first glance the X509-SVID and WIT-SVID may be quite visually distinct at first glance, ...